-White dry wines are rumoured to be of very fine quality with much better acidity than in 2018 and 2016, while harvest of grapes in Sauternes & Barsac is still going on (mid-October), but first reports say that 2019 will be similar in quality of 2017.
+White dry wines are rumoured to be of very fine quality with much better acidity than in 2018 and 2016, while harvest of grapes in Sauternes & Barsac is still going on (mid-October), but first reports say that 2019 will be very small in quantity (Raymond Lafon lost 50% of grapes due to excessive heat wave in August/September) but similar in quality to 2017.

-At the time of my visity, the harvest at Valandraud has just started.
+At the time of my visity, 2019 harvest at Valandraud has just started.

-I asked to taste 2017s but line-up didn't have many wines due to frost in the spring.
+I asked to taste 2017s but the line-up didn't have that many wines due to frost in the spring.

 As every year, visit at Tertre Roteboeuf and talking to Francois Mitjavile was one of the highlights of my trip.
 This time our schedules allowed us to have plenty of time to talk and taste.
 I haave known this winemaker genius since 1988.

-The incredible ting is is, that I discovered this time a few things more about how he makes his wine.
-I knew before, that he uses all grapes during vinification to obtain as many flavours as possible.
-The new info was that all vin de presse and vin de lie goes into Grand Vin and Francois Mitjavile says that this gives the flavour of roses to the wine.
-Nothing goes to waste at Tertre Roteboeuf!!
+The incredible thing is, that I did discover this time a few things more about how he makes his wine.
+I knew before, that he uses all kind of grapes (different maturity) during vinification to obtain as many flavours as possible.
+The new info was, that all vin de presse and vin de lie goes into Grand Vin and Francois Mitjavile says that this gives the flavour of roses to his wine.
+Nothing really goes to waste at Tertre Roteboeuf!!